AbstractClass/SimpleSpider-V1.0/README.md

 - re (instead of bs4 for html parsing)
 - threading (so it can process multiple urls at once)

-I want to make this thing as fast as possible and offer lot's of choice in crawling methods (optional threading, sure.  want the program to simulate clicking each link, sure.)
+I want to make this thing as fast as possible and offer lots of choice in crawling methods (optional threading? sure.  want the program to simulate clicking each link? sure.
+Want translation to Klingon? sure(if you can point me to the right module).)

 Suggestions
 ---